NASymmetry/MolSym/README.md

   `conda create -n "NameYourEnvironment" python=3.X`

-MolSym is tested with Python 3.8, 3.9, and 3.10 but should work for more recent versions as well.
+MolSym is tested with Python 3.9-3.13, but should work for more recent versions and some older versions as well.

   `git clone git@github.com:NASymmetry/MolSym.git`